 MCP editor for agents

-Use a dedicated MCP transport so AI agents can read published vs workspace drafts and edit tools safely without publishing.
+Use a dedicated MCP transport so AI agents can read published vs workspace drafts, edit draft tools, and optionally save or publish versions.

 Overview